lanl-ansi/PowerModelsDistribution.jl/docs/src/manual/enums.md

 # PowerModelsDistribution Enum Types

 Within the PowerModelsDistribution Engineering Model we have included the use of Enums.
-Here we document the fields for which Enums are expected and the possible Enums available
+Here we document the fields for which Enums are expected and the possible Enums available.

 ## Data Model

 Any place in PowerModelsDistribution that calls for specifying the `data_model`, either in function calls or the `"data_model"` field inside the data structure itself, will expect a [`DataModel`](@ref DataModel) type.

 The `DSS` data model is an output of `parse_dss`, and is an untranslated raw parse of a DSS file.
-This Enum exists for use by `count_nodes`, where the method to count the number of active nodes is different between all three models
+This Enum exists for use by `count_nodes`, where the method to count the number of active nodes is different between all three models.

 ## Component Status